Nonprofit Investment Management Blog

 What Is the Uniform Prudent Management of Institutional Funds Act?

-The Uniform Prudent Management of Institutional Funds Act (UPMIFA) is a law that governs the management of institutional funds donated to charitable institutions.
-It was passed at the federal level in 2006.
-The goal of UPMIFA is to protect the assets of nonprofit institutions from misuse and loss.
+The Uniform Prudent Management of Institutional Funds Act (UPMIFA) is a uniform act that governs the management of institutional funds donated to charitable institutions.
+The purpose of UPMIFA is to protect the assets of nonprofit institutions from misuse and loss.
+UPMIFA focuses on providing guidance for investment decision-making, providing rules for spending from endowment funds, and providing rules for the modification of donor restrictions.

-Under UPMIFA, all nonprofit institutions are required to adopt written investment policies that comply with the minimum standards set by the act.
-These policies include: a risk management strategy; procedures for monitoring investments; and a process for periodically reviewing the effectiveness of these policies and deciding whether any changes need to be made.
+Nonprofits are encouraged to adopt spending policies that are not only aligned with donor intent but also flexible enough to accommodate economic changes, thereby preserving the endowment's principal over time.
 In addition, UPMIFA also includes provisions for improving financial reporting practices by nonprofit organizations.
 Institutions are required to prepare annual financial reports and provide them to the regulatory agencies that oversee them upon request.

 In summary, UPMIFA is a law designed to protect the assets of nonprofit organizations by ensuring that they are managed in a prudent manner, as well as to improve transparency and accountability in financial reporting practices.